AutoBridgeSystems/codex/codex-rs/tui/prompt_for_spec_command.md

 **Turn 2 (after user overview):**

-* Draft Vision, Scope, Personas, and seed Open Questions.
+* Keep asking questions for each ambiguous section, one by one.
+You can ask two questions at once if they are directly dependant.
-* Ask the **single most important** clarification question (e.g., “Which auth model should we standardize on for both UI and API?”)
+* Ask the **single most important** clarification question if needed (e.g., “Which auth model should we standardize on for both UI and API?”)

 *Ends with:*